elelouch/arpspoofinglab/README.md

 ### ARP Spoof
 Docker laboratory used as a proof of concept for ARP Spoofing.
 The details and schematics were written in spanish on the PDF Document.
+In the lab, Alice and Mallory are two hosts that share the collision domain.

-## How to run
+## How to run and analyze
 The docker engine is a dependency.

 Set the environment variable